 There is a natural wetlands area behind Makalawena Beach known as ‘Opae’ula Pond.
 An old fishing village once stood on this site but was destroyed in a tsunami in 1946.
 From Makalawena, the trail continues north.

-After another mile or so, hikers are faced with a fork in the road; head right and you'll return to the highway, or veer left to continue toward Kua Bay.
-An optional side hike to the top of the 342-foot high Pu'u Ku'ili cinder cone offers great coastline views.
+Continuing north from Makalawena Beach another mile or so, hikers are faced with a fork in the road: turn right and you'll return to the highway, or veer left to continue toward Kua Bay.
+An optional side hike to the top of the 342-foot high Pu'u Ku'ili cinder cone offers great coastline views (in the background of the image below).
 From the top you can see the road leading into Kua Bay below you.
 Manini'owali Beach at Kua Bay is another great Big Island beach with excellent swimming.
 Restrooms, outdoor showers and picnic tables are available.

 Easiest access to Kua Bay is about 12 miles (19 km) north of Kona between the 88 and 89 mile markers, immediately across Highway 19 from the West Hawaii Veteran's Cemetery.
 The road is paved all the way to the beach parking area.